lizconlan/sandbox/_posts/2010-04-29-textmate-large-print-edition.md

 Save.
 Restart TextMate (repeat last 2 steps to taste)

-h3.
-Want to shortcut the process?
+### Want to shortcut the process?

-Well, you don't get to customise it as much but, you can always just <a href="http://github.com/lizconlan/textmate-settings/tree/master/English.lproj/" title="my new settings on github">copy mine</a> if you like.
+Well, you don't get to customise it as much but, you can always just [copy mine](http://github.com/lizconlan/textmate-settings/tree/master/English.lproj/ "my new settings on github") if you like.
 Back up your old settings first!